 It is so common for both men and women to seek relationships that aren‘t good for them because they aren‘t sure of what they need.
 If you can‘t feel confident in who you are and in your singleness, you aren‘t going to feel secure in a relationship with someone else either.

-The following are some tips to help prepare yourself to find that special someone.
-Remember, the better you feel about who you are, the better someone else is going to feel about you, too.
+The following 7 tips will help you prepare yourself to find that special someone.
+Remember, the better you feel about who you are, the better someone else is going to feel about you in the relationship, too.

 Think about who you are, not who you want to be.
 Think about what it is that you need, not what someone else may need.
 Spend time alone and feel good about it.